alexandrebobkov/ESP-Nodes/README.md

 [^1]: https://www.espressif.com/sites/default/files/documentation/esp32_datasheet_en.pdf

 ### ESP32-C3 Module Adapter Pinouts
-<p>ESP32-C3 is a cost-effective, RISC-V-based MCU with Wi-Fi and Bluetooth 5 (LE) connectivity for secure IoT applications.
-ESP32-C3 Module offfers a cost-effective RISC-V MCU with Wi-Fi and Bluetooth 5 (LE) connectivity for secure IoT applications.[^5]</p>
+ESP32-C3 is a cost-effective, RISC-V-based MCU with Wi-Fi and Bluetooth 5 (LE) connectivity for secure IoT applications.
+ESP32-C3 Module offfers a cost-effective RISC-V MCU with Wi-Fi and Bluetooth 5 (LE) connectivity for secure IoT applications. [^5]

 <p>These modules have a rich set of peripherals and high performance make the two modules an ideal choice for smart homes, industrial automation, health care, consumer electronics, etc</p>
 <p>ESP32-C3 has 32-bit RISC-V-based MCU single-core processor with 400KB of SRAM, which is capable of running at 160MHz. t has integrated 2.4 GHz Wi-Fi and Bluetooth 5 (LE) with a long-range support.
 It has 22 programmable GPIOs with support for ADC, SPI, UART, I2C, I2S, RMT, TWAI, and PWM.</p>